 * Click here for rating key

 Pinewood Social Restaurant Review: Walk through the doors at Pinewood Social and a host standing behind a long hotel-style counter will help you choose your entertainment: Bowl on vintage lanes with lane-side service or sing karaoke.
-But during early morning hours --- starting at 7 a.m. on weekdays --- it’s popular for business meetings and studying.
-This coffee shop, restaurant, bar and gathering place inside Nashville’s old trolley barns offers a bit, and a bite, to suit every time of day.
-At breakfast, for example, “Eggs in a Jar” turns out to be an edible terrarium of ham, egg, mornay sauce and truffle.
+But during early morning hours --- starting at 7 a.m. on weekdays --- it's popular for business meetings and studying.
+This coffee shop, restaurant, bar and gathering place inside Nashville's old trolley barns offers a bit, and a bite, to suit every time of day.
+At breakfast, for example, "Egg in a Jar" turns out to be an edible terrarium of ham, egg, mornay sauce and truffle.
 Lunch offers inventive salads and sandwiches (lobster roll to beef tongue Reuben).
-Dinner brings comforting pot roast, fried chicken, or mushroom potpie while dessert follows the comfort theme with such pies as chocolate and buttermilk pear.
-At the heart of the room by restaurateurs Max Goldberg and Ben Goldberg (The Patterson House, The Catbird Seat, Merchants and more), a square bar helmed by Matt Tocco, formerly of The Patterson House and Rolf & Daughters, offers a well-edited selection of wines including a handful by the glass.
+Dinner brings comforting meatloaf and fried chicken, while dessert follows the comfort theme with house-made pies.
+At the heart of the room by restaurateurs Max Goldberg and Benjamin Goldberg (The Patterson House, The Catbird Seat, Merchants and more), a square bar helmed by Matt Tocco, formerly of The Patterson House and Rolf & Daughters, offers a well-edited selection of wines including a handful by the glass.
 A spirits list has the largest selection in the bourbon category.
-But the craft cocktails draw the most attention with bartenders shaving ice for such drinks as “The Honesty of Constant Human Error,” a gathering of gin, tequila, yellow chartreuse, strawberry and lemon.
+But the craft cocktails draw the most attention with bartenders shaving ice for such drinks as "The Tie that Binds," a gathering of gin, vermouth, lemon, raspberry, vanilla and egg white.